DanJSG/react-ts/src/functions/README.md

-Put your TypeScript functions in this directory
+# Functions

-TODO delete this file
+Use this directory to store your TypeScript (.ts) functions.